 Welcome

-His research focuses on politics, technology, and journalism across Asia, Europe, and the United States.
-He studies how the internet, social media, platform algorithms, and artificial intelligence affect journalism, politics, and society.
+My research focuses on politics, technology, and journalism across Asia, Europe, and the United States.
+I study how the internet, social media, platform algorithms, and artificial intelligence affect journalism, politics, and society.

-In 2026, he received the Outstanding Research Award from the National Science and Technology Council, Taiwan.
+In 2026, I received the Outstanding Research Award (傑出研究獎) from the National Science and Technology Council, Taiwan.

-He is an Associate Editor of EPJ Data Science and serves on the editorial boards of New Media & Society, Communication Theory, The International Journal of Press/Politics, and Journal of Quantitative Description: Digital Media.
+I am an associate editor of EPJ Data Science and serve on the editorial boards of New Media & Society, Communication Theory, The International Journal of Press/Politics, and Journal of Quantitative Description: Digital Media.

 Featured articles